Geocomputation

 Welcome

 Welcome to Geocomputation.
-This module offers a deep dive into the principles of spatial analysis while providing a thorough introduction to programming.
+This module offers a deep dive into the principles of spatial analysis and data visualisation while providing a thorough introduction to reproducible research.
 Over the next ten weeks, you will explore the theory, methods, and tools of spatial analysis through engaging case studies.
-You will gain hands-on experience in sourcing, managing, and cleaning spatial, demographic, and socioeconomic datasets, and apply core spatial analysis techniques to interpret them.
+You will gain hands-on experience in sourcing, managing, cleaning, analysing and presenting spatial, demographic, and socioeconomic datasets.

 Moodle